Walt Michaels: New York Jets head coach (1977–83)

-Resignation from Jets job

-On February 10, 1983, just 17 days after the loss to the Dolphins, Michaels unexpectedly resigned, citing a need for a break from football.
+On February 10, 1983, 17 days after the loss to the Dolphins, Michaels resigned, citing a need for a break from football.
 He had been under severe emotional strain during the last weeks of the 1982 regular season, taking time each week to visit his terminally ill mother in Pennsylvania.
+Reportedly, Jets owner Leon Hess and president Jim Kensil pressured Michaels into resigning.

-New Jersey Generals, USFL (1984-85)
+New Jersey Generals, USFL (1984–85)

 Michaels would then coach the New Jersey Generals in the USFL for two years beginning in 1984.
 One month after the conclusion of the 1985 season, Michaels and his staff were let go by Generals' team owner Donald Trump after the team merged with the Houston Gamblers.
 The Generals never played another game, however, as the 1986 season was cancelled and the league folded after winning a mere $1 verdict in its antitrust lawsuit against the NFL.

 ILAF (International League of American Football)

 On December 21, 1989, Michaels was hired as coach of the Helsinki franchise in the new International League of American Football, a developmental league and the forerunner of the now defunct World League of American Football and NFL Europe.